O1ahmad/ansible-role-traefik/README.md

 - address of a checksum file or actual checksum for verifying the data integrity of the specified archive.
 While recommended and generally considered a best practice, specifying a checksum is *not required* and can be disabled by providing an empty string (`''`) for its value.

 `checksum_format: <string>` (**default**: see `sha512`)
-- hash algorithm used for file verification associated with the specified archive or package checksum.
+- hash algorithm used for file verification associated with the specified archive checksum.
 Reference [here](https://en.wikipedia.org/wiki/Cryptographic_hash_function) for more information about *checksums/cryptographic* hashes.

 `archive_options: <untar-or-unzip-options>` (**default**: `[]`)
 - list of additional unarchival arguments to pass to either the `tar` or `unzip` binary at runtime for customizing how the archive is extracted to the designated installation directory.
-See [<man tar>](https://linux.die.net/man/1/tar) and [<man unzip>](https://linux.die.net/man/1/unzip) for available options to specify, respectively.
+See [man tar](https://linux.die.net/man/1/tar) and [man unzip](https://linux.die.net/man/1/unzip) for available options to specify, respectively.

 #### Config